opencobra/COBRA.jl/README.md

 How to cite `distributedFBA.jl`?
 -----------------------------------------------

+The corresponding paper can be downloaded from [here](https://arxiv.org/abs/1611.04743).
 You may cite `distributedFBA.jl` as follows:

 > Laurent Heirendt, Ronan M.T.
-Fleming, Ines Thiele, DistributedFBA.jl: High-level, high-performance flux balance analysis in Julia, in review, 2016.
+Fleming, Ines Thiele, DistributedFBA.jl: High-level, high-performance flux balance analysis in Julia, 2016, arXiv:1611.04743.

 Limitations
 -----------